nginxinc/nginx-controller-lab/docs/markdown.md

     4. at the bottom of the edit screen select VIEW API REQUEST to review the API used to create or modify this App object.  ![view_api_request](_static/view_api_request.png)
     5. Note the API call, the JSON body, and the copy to clipboard icon all added to enable quick and easy GUI discovery and translation to automation.

-## Extending the Trading application through exposing referral and upload capabilities.
+## Extending the Trading application through exposing referral and upload capabilities

+### Using the GUI

 Samantha is responsible for the trading application has found that it's been extremely successful and adopted by the retail customers are looking to move fast.
 App teams are running a rolling out new parts of the application using modern application development processes.
 So what we're going to see is the deployment of new financial transfer functions.